laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 The light controller pre-defined a few global variables, accessible by all light programs:

-- **steering**

-    This variable reflects the state of the steering input (ST/Rx).
-Its range is from -100 ..
-0 .. +100.

-- **throttle**

-    This variable reflects the state of the throttle (accelerator, TH/Tx) input.
-Its range is from -100 ..
-0 .. +100.

 - **aux, aux2, aux3**

     This variable reflects the state of the CH3 (AUX), AUX2 and AUX3 inputs respectively.
 The range is from -100 ..
 0 .. +100.